applicaster/developer.applicaster.com/book/player/quickbrick-tv-player.md

 - A repository for your plugin code.
 - Tooling to create the Quick-Brick react-native entry point, so you can start the React-Native server locally.
-- Native source code for the app you are working with, for that you can use the [Downloaded development project](/getting-started/download-development-project.md).
+- Native source code for the app you are working with, for that you can use the [downloaded development project](/getting-started/download-development-project.md).

 ## Specific requirements